-3. Original and subsequent owners: Ryan Aeronautical Company signed a 50-year lease in 1939.
+- 3. Original and subsequent owners: Ryan Aeronautical Company signed a 50-year lease in 1939.
 Ryan Aeronautical Company sold to Teledyne Inc. in 1969, and the combined company became Teledyne-Ryan Aeronautical Company (TDY Industries).
 TDY Industries merged with Allegheny Ludlum Corporation in 1996, and Northrop Grumman Corporation acquired TDY Industries from Allegheny in 1999.
-Presently, the property is leased by the San Diego County Regional Airport and is under the Jurisdiction of the San Diego Unified Port District.

-4. Original plans and construction: Building 115 is a one-story square building measuring approximately 60 feet by 100 feet.
-The west elevation has roll-up doors that extend the full height and width of the west wall.
-A pre-cast concrete lintel spanning the transverse direction of the west wall supports the roll-up doors (San Diego County Regional Airport Authority, 2005).

-5. Alterations and additions: Unknown
+Presently, the property is leased by the San Diego County Regional Airport and is under the Jurisdiction of the San Diego Unified Port District. - 4.
+Original plans and construction: Building 125 was constructed in 1941.
+It is 3,082 square feet, measuring 50 feet by 61 feet.
+The one-story building was constructed with a concrete foundation, barrel roof, and metal siding.
+The roof has steel bowstring trusses with wood joists, spaced approximately 20 feet on center.
+There is a centrally placed dividing 1-hour firewall constructed of wood studs with gypsum board covering.
+There are diagonal "X" tension-rod braces in the longitudinal and transverse directions of the building (San Diego County Regional Airport Authority, 2005). - 5.
+Alterations and additions: Some of the original doors have been replaced and the windows have been painted over.
+The gypsum board wall divider is likely not original.